jbjouvin/jbjouvin.github.io/content/posts/theMove.md

 # `TheMove`

-I've quit Paris recently, to a more little City.
+I've quitted Paris recently, to a more little City.

 Because of the Covid stuff, but mainly to be closer to the nature.